 If your mahogany furniture is exposed to direct sunlight for a longer period, it may bleach, fade, and discolor eventually as the UV rays degrade the protective finish and break down the wood fibers.
 This can cause your furniture to darken and become dull.

-Therefore, it is necessary to apply a high-quality finish to your outdoor furniture to make them more durable and withstand climate variations.
+So, my tried-and-true advice for this is to apply a high-quality finish.
+This is especially true for outdoor furniture to make them more durable and withstand climate variations.

 Mahogany is known for its exceptional durability which is why it’s a preferred hardwood for outdoor furniture.
 It is highly resistant to rot and insect infestation, making it suitable for your outdoor furniture and other exterior applications.